Lucaspvo/spotify-basic-ui/README.md

 ## 4. Run Application

+`F.Y.I` this development server is running with self-signed certificate, so it might be necessary to allow the browser to access this page to continue to the application

 To run the application run the following command from root directory:\
-`yarn start`\
+`yarn start`

-This command should redirect you to the localhost main page.\
+This command should redirect you to the localhost main page.

 In case that is not the case you can click on this link [http://localhost:3000](http://localhost:3000) to be redirected to the application.

 ## 5. Tests